KangarooBox/cfn-builder/README.md

 ### Create a globals file:  ``.../blueprints/globals.hbs``

-The ``globals.hbs`` file is used to specify things that don't change between environments.
-This includes things like IPAddresses and region information.
+The globals file is used to specify things that don't change between environments.
+This includes things like IP addresses and region information.
 An example ``globals.hbs`` file is listed here:

     {
       "IPAddresses": {